mathiisk/Evaluating-Grapg-Samplers-For-Node-Classification/README.md

 python run_experiment.py
 ```

-The specified in the config file will be downloaded atuomatically under a new ./data folder.
+The specified datasets in the config file will be downloaded atuomatically under a new ./data folder.
 Results will be saved automatically to the results/ directory as .csv files.